chrisfernandes18/Command-Line-MAL/README.md

 ![Output for Black Clover](assets/images/output.png)

 ### CSV Capabilities
-Can make a new csv file or append to an existing file, given the filepath and name of the file.
-It holds the information that is displayed in the output.
+Can make a new CSV file or append to an existing file, given the filepath and name of the file.
+The CSV file holds the information that is displayed in the output, and it is ordered alphabetically by title of show or movie.
+If a title already exists in the CSV file, then it will update that row.

 ### Coming Soon
-Ability to order the csv file in alphabetical order.
+TBD what new features will be added.